-Cost Esti (\$ milli Potential Source and (\$ mil l Amount Key locations and Expected/ Planned No. Project Title Subsector Description Year of Approval Original Updated Original Updates Status Updates Corridor Alignment Measurable Outputs Project Contact Proj ects in RIF 2022 2 13 Rehabilitation of the Ninger- Jiangcheng-Longfu road (part of Yunnan Pu'er Regional Integrated Road Network Development Project ) Roads and bridges This 234 km road runs from Ninger to the No.3 boundary marker (Longfu check point) along the border between PRC and Viet Nam, via Jiangcheng county.
+Cost Esti (\$ milli Potential Source and (\$ mil l Amount Key Locations and GMS Economic Expected/ Planned No. Project Title Subsector Description Year of Approval Original Updated Original Updates Status Updates Corridor Alignment Measurable Outputs Project Contact Proje ects in RIF 2022 2 13 Rehabilitation of the Ning'er- Jiangcheng-Longfu road (part of Yunnan Pu'er Regional Integrated Road Network Development Project) Roads and bridges This 234 km road runs from Ning'er to the No.3 boundary marker (Longfu check point) along the border between PRC and Viet Nam, via Jiangcheng county.
 This road is an important route connecting southern Yunnan to Lao PDR and Viet Nam, and important, providing infrastructure to support trade and regional cooperation among the People's Republic of China (PRC), Lao People's Democratic Republic (Lao PDR), Myanmar, and Viet Nam.
 2014 279.9 589.5 ADB-200.0 Government of the PRC-79.9 ADB-200.0 Government of the PRC-389.53 Ongoing.
 This project started in Oct.
 2016.
 An accumulative investment of \$95.5 million has been fulfilled, which accounts for 33.05% of total estimated investment.
-The subgrade construction will be completed by April 2019, the bridge construction will be completed by September 2019; pavement and landscape construction will be completed by June 2020.
+The subgrade construction will be completed by April 2019, the bridge construction will be completed by September 2019; pavement and landscape construction will be completed by Completed by September 2019; pavement and landscape construction will be completed by June 2020.
 North-South Economic Corridor 234 kilometers of roads to be constructed or rehabilitated Mr.Yang Yunfeng 13987093727 Yunnan Pu'er Municipal Government SMZFBEK@163.
 COM 14 Dali-Ruili Railway Rail This 330km railway from Dali to Ruili via Baoshan is connected with the Guangtong-Dali Railway, and is an important section of the western route of the Singapore-Kunming Rail Link (SKRL).
 It is essential for the completion of the SKRL's western route and for 2006 3,889.0 4,008.0 Government of the PRC-3,889.0 Government of the PRC-4,008.0 Ongoing.
 The adjustment of feasibility study was approved in 2014 by the NDRC and the estimated cost is \$ 4008 million.
 North-South Economic Corridor 330 kilometers of railway built Mr. Xu Jun 13769117987